Krum: Conflict with Nikephoros I

 In early 811, Nikephoros I undertook a massive expedition against Bulgaria, advancing to Marcellae (near Karnobat).
-Here Krum attempted to negotiate on 11 July 811, but Nikephoros was determined to continue with his plunder.
+Here Krum attempted to negotiate on 11 July 811, but Nikephoros was determined to continue with his campaign.
 His army somehow avoided Bulgarian ambushes in the Balkan Mountains and made its way into Moesia.
 They managed to take over Pliska on 20 July, as only a small, hastily assembled army was in their way.
 Here Nikephoros helped himself to the treasures of the Bulgarians while setting the city afire and turning his army on the population.
 A new diplomatic initiative from Krum was rebuffed.

 The chronicle of the 12th-century patriarch of the Syrian Jacobites, Michael the Syrian, describes the brutalities and atrocities of Nikephoros: "Now Nicephorus[sic] went with a large force against the Bulghars[sic].
 He reached the capital city of their kingdom and caused great destruction, to the point that he threw their little children on the ground and mercilessly drove over them with his threshing wagons."